bl-rd/bl-rd-archive/content/now.md

 ### 📕 Reading

 I'm sorry to say that I'm another sucker who has started reading The Witcher.
-Haven't played any of the games (yet) or seen the Netflix show (also yet) but I'm hopeful I'm going to enjoy it.
+Haven't played any of the games (yet) or seen the Netflix show (also yet) but I'm ~~hopeful I'm going to enjoy~~ really enjoying it.

 ### 🎮 Playing

-A little late to the party but I'm finally playing {{<external-link href="http://www.celestegame.com/">}}Celeste{{</external-link>}} and it's great.
+Playing through {{<external-link href="http://www.aviaryattorney.com/">}}Aviary Attorney{{</external-link>}} with my wife, and I am enjoying it **way** more than I thought I would.
+Mainly because I love good puns/dad-jokes.

 ## Now pages?